-The tide has turned so I can't quite make it straight over to Constantine Bay and so have to strap my boots back on and clamber back over rocks.
 A short walk along the path takes me down on to Constantine Bay, one of the best surfing beaches in Cornwall.
-The surfers are out in numbers and should you want to join them, you can get supplies from the Constantine Bay Surf Store (@Constantinesurf) in the village behind the beach.
+The surf's a bit better here so the surfers are out in numbers and should you want to join them, you can get supplies from the Constantine Bay Surf Store (@Constantinesurf) in the village behind the beach.

 There can't be many more beaches like this, can there?
-It's rather busier here than I like but I cross the sandy beach and climb out of the bay next to a pink ice cream caravan, home to Rose's Ice Cream, and behind a clifftop cottage.
+It's rather busier here than I like but I wander down the sandy beach to the sea before retracing my steps.
+I climb out of the bay next to a pink ice cream caravan, home to Rosie's Ice Cream, and behind a clifftop cottage.

 A grassy path rounds several headlands and coves and, dare I say it, the path almost takes on a rugged nature.
 Out at sea can be found the Minnows Islands.